kittykatattack/thepoetrybook/book.markdown

 All the content for the entire book exists as a single [markdown document](http://daringfireball.net/projects/markdown/basics).
 Markdown documents are quick and easy to read and write, and don't require any technical skill to create.
 The Poetry Book uses the markdown document to figure out how the website should be organized.
 This is all done automatically using JavaScript - you don't have to worry about it.
 Just drop your markdown file into the Poetry Book's home folder, and the navigation bar and content pages will be automatically created.
 Fill the content pages with anything you like, as much as you like.
 Drop the Poetry Book project folder into any webserver, and you're done.
 There's nothing to configure or install, and no complex dependant technologies.
 It's a new way to think about websites and interactive content using the most basic technologies available.

-If you like, you can completely customize the css code to create entitrely new and original layouts and designs based on this system.
+If you like, you can completely customize the css code to create entirely new and original layouts and designs based on this system.
 It will work on any platform, anywhere.
 There is only one content file, so it's extremely easy to manage and displays pages instantly.
 If you keep things simple, this might be all you need to build a small to medium-sized personal website or focused app.

 Or, just make a poetry book.